 Pooling assets of related companies and effective consolidation orders

-The grounds for a pooling order under Section 600 of the Companies Act are based on (1) the extent of involvement by one company in the management of the other; (2) the conduct of each company towards the creditor of the others; (3) the extent to which the circumstances giving rise to the winding up of the companies are attributable to the conduct of each other; and (4) the extent to which the businesses of the companies have been intermingled.
+The grounds for a pooling order under Section 600 of the Companies Act are based on (1) the extent of involvement by one company in the management of the other, (2) the conduct of each company towards the creditor of the others, (3) the extent to which the circumstances giving rise to the winding up of the companies are attributable to the conduct of each other and (4) the extent to which the businesses of the companies have been intermingled.

-Where a court makes a pooling order, it must respect the rights of secured creditors (both fixed and floating charge holders) in each company separately.
+When a court makes a pooling order, it must respect the rights of secured creditors (both fixed and floating charge holders) in each company separately.
 Otherwise, the claims of unsecured creditors rank equally in the consolidated entity.

 Any disposal or other action by an insolvent company in favour of a creditor made with a view to giving that creditor a preference over other creditors is invalid as an unfair preference.
 Section 604 of the Companies Act applies if a winding up commences within a period of six months from the date of the disposal or other action in favour of a creditor.
-Where the transaction is in favour of a party connected to the company, the six-month scrutiny period is extended to two years and there is a statutory presumption of intent to prefer.
+If the transaction is in favour of a party connected to the company, the six-month scrutiny period is extended to two years and there is a statutory presumption of intent to prefer.